4ge101/4ge101/README.md

 - 👨‍💻 All of my projects are available at
   🌐 https:/alixsami.netlify.app/
 - 📫 Reach me at **theforgettenone2@gmail.com**
-- ⚡ Fun fact: _I think I am funny_ 😆
+- ⚡ Fun fact: I am just 14

 ---